Papers of William A. Braiden

 Abstract

-William A. Braiden (1865-1955) was a successful banker, rancher, and businessman in Colorado's San Luis Valley.
+William A. Braiden (1865-1955) was a banker, rancher, and businessman in Colorado's San Luis Valley.
 Among his holdings was the T-Bone Ranch in Antonito, Colorado.
 The collection documents the T-Bone Ranch with a videocassette and DVD copy of an original film by Braiden.
 Also included is a biography of Braiden from The San Luis Historian.
 Braiden financially contributed to the construction of Braiden Hall, a dormitory named in memory of his son Wade Braiden, who died from pneumonia in 1928 while a student at Colorado Agricultural College.

 Arrangement